Two UP professors make Web of Science’s Highly Cited Researchers list for 2018

 Prof Wingfield is the founding Director of FABI, and continues to drive his research programme at the institute.
 He has been elected as a fellow of several scientific societies, including the Royal Society of South Africa, the Academy of Science of South Africa, the Southern African Society for Plant Pathology and the American Phytopathological Society.
 An A1-rated NRF researcher, Prof Wingfield is also one of the few honorary members of the Mycological Society of America.

-The prestigious African Union (AU) Kwame Nkrumah Scientific Award in the Life and Earth Sciences category was bestowed on Prof Wingfield in Addis Ababa in 2013.
-Other accolades that he has received include the Johanna Westerdijk Award by the Centraalbureau voor Schimmelcultures (CBS) (Fungal Biodiversity Centre, the Netherlands), and honorary doctorates from the University of British Columbia in 2012, and from North Carolina State University in 2013.
-He was awarded the Distinguished Leadership Award for International Scientists for 2016 by his alma mater, the University of Minnesota, and the esteemed Royal Society of South Africa (RSSAf) John FW Herschel medal for 2017.
-Prof Wingfield also received the Chinese Government Friendship Award for 2017.
+In 2013, he received the African Union Kwame Nkrumah Scientific Award in the Life and Earth Sciences category.
+Other accolades include the Johanna Westerdijk Award from Westerdijk Fungal Biodiversity Institute in the Netherlands, and honorary doctorates from the University of British Columbia in 2012 and from North Carolina State University in 2013.
+He was awarded the Distinguished Leadership Award for International Scientists for 2016 by his alma mater, the University of Minnesota, and the esteemed Royal Society of South Africa’s John FW Herschel Medal for 2017.
+That year, Prof Wingfield also received the Chinese government’s Friendship Award.

-He is also a founding member of the Global Young Academy (GYA) and the South African Young Academy of Science (SAYAS).
-He has served in the leadership of both these organisations, including as co-chair of the GYA.
-Prof Slippers is also a Young Affiliate of the Academy of Science of the Developing World (TWAS) and a member of the Academy of Science of South Africa (ASSAf).
+He’s also a founding member of the Global Young Academy (GYA) and the South African Young Academy of Science, and has served in the leadership of both these organisations, including as co-chair of the GYA.
+Prof Slippers is a Young Affiliate of the Academy of Science of the Developing World and a member of the Academy of Science of South Africa.

 Share this page